On the 3-3-1 Landau pole

 \subsection{Results}

-The objective is to investigate whether the second way of treating the m331 can alleviate the initial stress put onto the model by the previous Scenario analysis.
+The objective is to investigate whether the more precise effective approach can alleviate the stress that the $\SI{4}{TeV}$ pole, obtained through an approximation that makes use of an artificial intermediate exact symmetry, generates over the model.
 The operational method implies several steps, and many amplitudes of Figure~\ref{fig:diagrams} are derived from rules which originate from Lagrangians with explicit charge conjugation, which turns their obtaining into a subtle matter \cite{Denner:1992vza,Barela:2022sbb}.
-We cross check them using \texttt{FeynRules} \cite{Alloul:2013bka} paired with \texttt{FeynArts} \cite{Hahn:2000kx}.
+We check them using \texttt{FeynRules} \cite{Alloul:2013bka} paired with \texttt{FeynArts} \cite{Hahn:2000kx}.
 The loop calculations are performed with the help of \texttt{Package-X} \cite{Patel:2016fam} connected to \texttt{FeynCalc} through \texttt{FeynHelpers} \cite{Shtabovenko:2016whf}.